DV Hardware reviews

 Conclusion

 The Cozmo Mambo Combo from WaterField is a good set of bags for your notebook.
 They are all well made and will last for a long time.
 I've been using this bag for a couple of months to carry my Dell Inspiron 6000 notebook with me.
 The only serious disadvantage is the high price.
 The combo with all extra features like mine will cost you $259 plus shipping.
-With a bit less options (without leather and the piggyback/shoulderstrap/flap for the SleeveCase ) the price drops to $174.
+With a bit fewer options (without leather and the piggyback/shoulderstrap/flap for the SleeveCase ) the price drops to $174.
 That's a bit more affordable but still quite expensive for a laptop bag in my opinion.

 The Good Stuff